ClementGourcuff/ScriptsWikiAzurLane/README.md

 # ScriptsWikiAzurLane

-Script to store informations of the Wiki of Azur Lane
+My first scripts in python to do parsing of html pages from the Wiki of AzurLane to store these informations in database